NexiusTailer/Nex-AC/README.md

 ## Anti-Crashers:
 * Invalid tuning
 * Invalid vehicle seat
-* Illegal characters in the dialogues (deleting)
+* Illegal characters in the dialogs (deleting)
 * Invalid attached objects
 * Weapon Crasher

 # Functions:
 #### public OnCheatDetected(playerid, ip_address[], type, code)

->  Called when tripped one of the anti-cheats
+>  Called when triggered one of the anti-cheats
 >  * `playerid` - ID of the cheater
 >  * `ip_address[]` - IP-address of the cheater
 >  * `type` - Type of cheating (when `0` it returns the ID, when `1` - IP)